sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/generate-certificates.md

 ---
 title: "Generate certificates for your Sensu installation"
 linkTitle: "Generate Certificates"
+guide_title: "Generate certificates for your Sensu installation"
+type: "guide"
 description: "After you install Sensu, learn how to secure it with public key infrastructure (PKI).
 Set up PKI and generate the certificates you need to secure Sensu."
 weight: 50
 version: "6.0"